 If you leave or move jobs, you can transfer the value of your employer pension to an individual fund, where your money grows tax free, until you retire.
 This fund usually invests in a mix of assets including: property, stock, cash and bonds.
 You can also choose to transfer the money to a personal pension plan instead.

-Also called principal and refers to the original amount you borrowed.
+Also called principal, this means the original amount you borrowed.

-This refers to any profit you make if you sell an asset, such as shares, for a higher price than you originally paid.
+This means any profit you make if you sell an asset, such as shares, for a higher price than you originally paid.

 If you make a loss, you can subtract the amount of the loss from any amount that you owe in CGT.